HallerPatrick/AI-Birds-LeveGANerator/README.md

 The general approach is, to use generate new levels for the game "Angry Birds" based on the algorithm GAN, instead of a more precedual approach.

+## Usage

+Please use the tasks provided in `.vscode/tasks.json`

 ## Project Structure

 `/nn` Contains relevant data for the GAN algorithm

 `/baseline` holds the base line procedual level generator provided by the AI Birds competition